aroma1994/polybar-windows/README.md

 # Script: polybar-windows

-A [Polybar](https://github.com/jaagr/polybar) script that shows opened windows on your current display (if there's an active window it's marked by #-symbol).
+A [Polybar](https://github.com/jaagr/polybar) script that shows opened windows on your current display (if there's an active window it's marked by #).
 You can click on any window title to switch on it.

 ![polybar-windows](screenshots/polybar-windows.png)